duckietown/course-RH/book/duckietown-robotics-development/02_basic_development/06_python_library.md

 Excerpt: Learn how to do proper python development

-## Get the duckietown library template
+## Get the Duckietown library template

 A boilerplate is provided by the [library template repository](https://github.com/duckietown/template-library).